gitlabhq/gitlabhq/CONTRIBUTING.md

 ## Helping others

 Please help other GitLab users when you can.
-The channels people will reach out on can be found on the [getting help page][getting-help].
+The methods people will use to seek help can be found on the [getting help page][getting-help].

 Sign up for the mailing list, answer GitLab questions on StackOverflow or respond in the IRC channel.
 You can also sign up on [CodeTriage][codetriage] to help with